-2.4.8: Describe how the Eligible Entity intends to submit proof of Tribal Governments' consent to deployment if planned projects include any locations on Tribal Lands.
+2.4.8 Describe how the Eligible Entity intends to submit proof of Tribal Governments' consent to deployment if planned projects include any locations on Tribal Lands.

-The NBO will require that applicants that plan projects that focus on or will pass through tribal lands acquire from the relevant tribal government(s) a Resolution of Consent or other formal consent document.
-The NBO will require that the resolution of consent or other formal consent document be submitted by the applicant as part of their application along with other relevant documents demonstrating that tribal coordination occurred.
-One of the gating criteria for applications that propose to focus on or pass through tribal land is the proof of consent of the relevant tribal government.
-Any applicant that plans to deploy BEAD-funded network service on tribal land and does not provide a tribal resolution will not be considered to receive BEAD funding.
+NBO will require that applicants that plan projects that focus on or will pass through tribal lands acquire from the relevant tribal government(s) a Resolution of Consent or other formal consent document.
+NBO recognizes that securing a resolution of consent may not be possible until after funding decisions are known.
+Therefore, prospective subgrantees will be required to document in applications their intent to collect and submit to NBO the consent document along with other relevant documents demonstrating that tribal coordination occurred.
+Subgrantees will have 90 days from the start of their award to submit the necessary documentation to NBO.
+Any applicant that plans to deploy NBEAD-funded network service on tribal land and does not provide consent documentation may be subject to cancellation of the award.

-Extremely High Cost Per Location Threshold (EHCT)
+Extremely High Cost Per Location Threshold

-2.4.9: Identify or outline a detailed process for identifying an Extremely High Cost Per Location Threshold to be utilized during the subgrantee selection process.
+2.4.9 Identify or outline a detailed process for identifying an Extremely High Cost Per Location Threshold to be utilized during the subgrantee selection process.
 The explanation must include a description of any cost models used and the parameters of those cost models, including whether they consider only capital expenditures or include the operational costs for the lifespan of the network.

-The state of Nebraska will not declare an Extremely High Cost Per Location Threshold (EHCT) value now but will develop the EHCT once BEAD application data is received.
-Based on analysis using the NTIA tool kit and CostQuest Associates' data as of September 21, 2023, the NBO does not believe that Nebraska's \$405 million BEAD allocation is enough to reach all 55,900 unserved and 35,200 underserved locations in the state with priority broadband projects as documented below:
+The state of Nebraska will not declare an EHCT value now but will develop the EHCT once BEAD application data is received.
+Based on analysis using the NTIA tool kit and CostQuest Associates' data as of September 21, 2023, NBO does not believe that Nebraska's \$405 million BEAD allocation is enough to reach all 66,900 unserved and 37,200 underserved locations in the state with priority broadband projects as documented below:

 - Unserved Only:

-- o Total Cost: \$899.1M
+- o Total cost to serve all: \$899.1 million

-- o Remaining funds -\$493.8M
+- o Remaining funds needed to serve all -\$493.8 million

 - Unserved and Underserved:

-- o Total Cost: \$1.2B
+- Total cost to serve all: \$1.2 billion

-- o Remaining funds -\$772.5M
+- o Remaining funds needed to serve all -\$772.5 million

-Given the NTIA Extremely High-Cost Tool kit information, Nebraska is significantly underfunded to achieve universal access across the state.
-As a result, the NBO will establish the EHCT to prioritize priority broadband projects (fiber to the premises) to implement fiber coverage to as many locations as possible while achieving universal, qualifying broadband speed coverage to Nebraskans.
+Given the NTIA Extremely High-Cost Toolkit information, Nebraska is significantly underfunded to achieve universal access across the state.
+As a result, NBO will establish the EHCT to prioritize priority broadband projects (FTTP) to implement fiber coverage to as many locations as possible while achieving universal, qualifying broadband speed coverage to Nebraskans.

-To establish the EHCT, the NBO will receive all applications from all rounds of the application windows, should there be multiple application rounds, in accordance with Section 2.4.6 and Section 2.4.7.
-The EHCT would be developed based on subgrantee proposals received in the BEAD program, in addition to applications through CPF and Nebraska Broadband Bridge Program (NBBP) Programs in former years that were not funded due to high costs.
-The NBO will ensure that other federally enforceable commitments are de-duplicated prior to evaluating and establishing the EHCT.
+To establish the EHCT, NBO will complete the application process, whether one or multiple rounds, in accordance with Section 2.4.6 and Section 2.4.7.
+The EHCT would be developed based on applications received in the NBEAD program, in addition to applications through CPF and Nebraska Broadband Bridge Program (NBBP) in former years that were not funded due to high costs.
+NBO will ensure that other federally enforceable commitments are de-duplicated prior to evaluating and establishing the EHCT.

 NBO will then evaluate cost per location passed for FTTP solutions across the applications received, highest cost to lowest cost.
-The EHCT will be set in a way which allows as many end-to-end priority broadband projects (fiber to the home-based projects) to be deployed as possible while still achieving the universal service mandate with a mix of non-priority broadband projects.
-The NBO will optimize 100% coverage of unserved locations with priority broadband projects, if possible.
+The EHCT will be set in a way which allows as many end-to-end priority broadband projects (FTTP projects) to be deployed as possible while still achieving the universal service mandate with a mix of non-priority broadband projects.
+NBO will optimize 100% coverage of unserved locations with priority broadband projects, if possible.